How to Cut Crown Moulding

 - Wear a dust mask and appropriate ear and eye protection when using the power miter saw.

-Square cuts are the simplest and are used to create a butt joint, where the cut end of the moulding fits flush against the wall in a corner.
+Square cuts are the simplest and are used to create a butt joint, where the cut end of the moulding fits flush in a corner.
 Here is how to cut the types of moulding that rest true against a wall.

 - Measure the distance from corner to corner on the first wall.
 Transfer the measurement to moulding.